apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Frustration grows over Google's AI Overviews feature, how to disable**
+**Earn that bread: Joey Logano dominates 2024 All-Star Race at North Wilkesboro**

-You can read more about it [here](https://www.bleepingcomputer.com/).
+You can read more about it [here](https://www.nascar.com/news-media/2024/05/19/earn-that-bread-joey-logano-dominates-2024-all-star-race-at-north-wilkesboro/).

 ## Requirements
 - Python 3.8